 What is the difference between the Simulator and a real Exchange?

-The most important difference is that in the Simulator you are always a "maker" (the one who creates the offer) and there is always a taker who will accept it immediately.
-In real life, you can be a maker or taker and there is usually a waiting time until the transaction is confirmed (blocktime) which can vary from seconds to several minutes due to the computation time of the algorithm used by each currency, the available miners and the volume of demand in the market.
+In addition, when you are trading in the Simulator you will always be a "maker" (the one who creates the offer) and there is always a taker who will accept it immediately.
+In a real Exchange where you put your money, you can be a maker or taker and there is usually a waiting time until the transaction is confirmed (blocktime) which can vary from seconds to several minutes due to the computation time of the algorithm used by each currency, the available miners and the volume of demand in the market.

 ¿What exchange does the Simulator use?

 Market Cap (Total Market Capitalization of a coin) is from coinmarketcap.com and prices from cryptocompare.com or coinpaprika.com Often the Simulator's charts do not match those of TradingView or other exchanges since we use data that takes as a reference the mix of about 90 exchanges to make a more balanced average worldwide.

 What is the minimum transaction amount with cryptocurrencies?

 Currently the minimum transaction is $0.01 USD.
 This number may vary depending on the Simulator gameplay.

 I'm not receiving notifications

 Make sure you have notifications enabled in Settings and that you have verified your email, when you created your account we send you a welcome email, if you can't find it, send us an email from that same address and we will activate it for you.

 How does Activity work?Here you can find all the trades are happening at the moment.
 You can either see the activity of everyone or just the ones you are following.
 The filter can help you identify what are the best traders doing.